Psychedelic Jungle: In popular culture

 The song "Goo Goo Muck" plays during the original dance scene in the television series Wednesday, which led to a resurgence of the song.
 According to Billboard, on-demand streams of the song in the United States increased from 2,500 to over 134,000, and Spotify streams increased by 9,500 percent since the series was released.
 Janelle Zara of The Guardian stated that the viral dance trend "may have single-handedly revived Gothic subculture for Gen Z."

+The song was first used in the 1986 motion picture The Texas Chainsaw Massacre Part 2.